Category: ASA Men’s Major Fast Pitch

 17t.
 Young Americans, Minot, ND (0-2) (Northern)

-NOTES: Cactus Champ – no representative was listed.
+Cactus Champ – no representative was listed.
 Canada Champ – Victoria Bates Construction, British Columbia did not attend.
 Armed Forces – no representative was listed – The Armed Forces team started to attend the Class-A Nationals.
 Alaska (merged into Northwestern) and Hawaii (merged into Pacific Coast) were eliminated.
 North Pacific Coast (eliminated) and South Pacific Coast (eliminated) were merged into one (Pacific Coast).
 West Central (eliminated) was split into 3 regions (Mid-West, Great Lakes and Mid-America).

 1976 ASA Men’s Major Fast Pitch Nationals

-1976 held at Allentown, Pennsylvania.
+1976 held at Bicentennial Park in Allentown, Pennsylvania on September 15-19.

 Champion – Raybestos Cardinals, Stratford, Connecticut